RudrakshSJoshi/Sol_Hack/nocode/README.md

 - **On-Chain Security**: Transactions are secured by the SUI blockchain
 - **UID Protection**: Your agent's UID is password-protected by your wallet address

-## FAQ

-**Q: Do I need to know how to code to use DeFAI Agent Deployer?**
-A: No, our platform is completely no-code.
-You can build sophisticated agents using just drag-and-drop.

-**Q: Is my wallet safe?**
-A: Yes, we use standard wallet connection methods that never expose your private keys.

-**Q: How much does it cost to deploy an agent?**
-A: The platform itself is free to use.
-You'll only pay the standard transaction fees on the SUI blockchain when deploying your agent.

-**Q: Can I modify my agent after deployment?**
-A: Yes, you can update your agent's configuration at any time through the dashboard.

-**Q: What happens if the market becomes volatile?**
-A: You can set risk parameters for your trading agents that will automatically limit their actions during high volatility.

 ## Project Structure

 The DeFAI Agent Deployer codebase is organized as follows: